SAGE: A Search-AuGmented Evaluation of Large Language Models on Free-Form QA: Additional results

-TALE's iterative evidence-gathering and reflection process enables it to detect untruthful claims and identify outdated information.
-By continuously refining its search queries and critically evaluating retrieved evidence, TALE can distinguish between correct and incorrect candidate answers, even when the misinformation is subtle.
+SAGE's iterative evidence-gathering and reflection process enables it to detect untruthful claims and identify outdated information.
+By continuously refining its search queries and critically evaluating retrieved evidence, SAGE can distinguish between correct and incorrect candidate answers, even when the misinformation is subtle.
 This capability is particularly valuable in dynamic domains where factual knowledge changes over time.

 Table \ref{tab:outdated_example} presents an example where a candidate answer incorrectly claims that the last perfect game in Major League Baseball was thrown by Félix Hernández in 2012.
-Through iterative search and reflection, TALE discovers recent evidence confirming that Domingo Germán pitched a perfect game in 2023, successfully identifying the outdated information and concluding that the candidate's answer is incorrect.
+Through iterative search and reflection, SAGE discovers recent evidence confirming that Domingo Germán pitched a perfect game in 2023, successfully identifying the outdated information and concluding that the candidate's answer is incorrect.

-We further evaluated TALE's performance using FreshQA~\citep{vu2023freshllms}.
-In this evaluation, we used GPT-4o as the judge model within TALE to assess the accuracy of candidate responses generated by GPT-3.5.
-The results demonstrate that TALE performed notably well in these contexts, achieving an agent-based raw accuracy of 38.33\%, which is significantly closer to reference-based metrics compared to its EM score of 25.00\% and F1 score of 35.40\%.
-This highlights TALE's strength in adapting to evolving information and accurately identifying untruthful or outdated claims.
-From these raw scores, it is also evident that a pre-trained model like GPT-3.5 often struggles to accurately respond to factual questions in rapidly evolving domains.
+We further evaluate SAGE on FreshQA~\citep{vu2023freshllms} with GPT-4o as the SAGE judge and GPT-3.5 as the candidate.
+SAGE reaches an accuracy of 38.3\%, closer to the reference-based evaluators (EM: 25.0\%, F1: 35.4\%) than a reference-free judge on the same candidate.
+The low absolute numbers across all evaluators reflect the well-known difficulty that pre-trained models like GPT-3.5 face on questions about rapidly evolving events; SAGE's retrieved evidence partially closes that gap at evaluation time.